Welcome to Unify Sedona,

 James Dunne (He/Him)

 Jim is a founding member of Unify Sedona and has been an educator since 1960.
 Retired now, he continues his love of assisting students.
 Starting out in vocal music, he earned a Masters and Ph.d and was a college professor for 30 years.
 Jim has served on the board of the International Nanny Association.
-Jim is a lover of the Arts: music, theater, dance and film.
+He is a lover of the Arts: music, theater, dance and film.
 As a member and contributor, Jim has made an impressive addition to our board.
-His Unify goal is to represent the issues around health and aging that are faced by our elder population in this rural area.
+His Unify goal is to represent the issues around health and aging that are faced by our elder population , especially marginalized groups in Northern Arizona.
+Thanks to Jim, we were able to initiate an endowment fund through the Arizona Community Foundation.

 Jim is a founding member of Unify Sedona and has been an educator since 1960.
 Retired now, he continues his love of assisting students.
 Starting out in vocal music, he earned a Masters and Ph.d and was a college professor for 30 years.
 Jim has served on the board of the International Nanny Association.
-Jim is a lover of the Arts: music, theater, dance and film.
+He is a lover of the Arts: music, theater, dance and film.
 As a member and contributor, Jim has made an impressive addition to our board.
-His Unify goal is to represent the issues around health and aging that are faced by our elder population in this rural area.
+His Unify goal is to represent the issues around health and aging that are faced by our elder population , especially marginalized groups in Northern Arizona.
+Thanks to Jim, we were able to initiate an endowment fund through the Arizona Community Foundation.

 Samyo Shannon (He/Him)

 Samyo Shannon is a long time resident of Sedona and has strong interests in international cultures.
-He has always been involved with the Fine Arts and Design.
-He has worked as an event planner and on décor for many local organizations, including the Sedona International Film Festival, Verde Valley Sanctuary and Verde Valley Caregivers.
-Samyo is a passionate supporter of human rights in all forms and has been involved with the formation of Unify Sedona since its beginning.
-He feels the importance of promoting and educating our greater community about LGBTQ rights.
+He has always been involved with Fine Arts and Design.
+Samyo has worked as an event planner and on décor for many local organizations, including the Sedona International Film Festival, Verde Valley Sanctuary and Verde Valley Caregivers.
+Samyo is a passionate supporter of human rights in all forms and has been involved as a contributor with the formation of Unify Sedona since its beginning.
+He feels the importance of promoting and educating our greater community about LGBTQ rights and issues.

 Samyo Shannon is a long time resident of Sedona and has strong interests in international cultures.
-He has always been involved with the Fine Arts and Design.
-He has worked as an event planner and on décor for many local organizations, including the Sedona International Film Festival, Verde Valley Sanctuary and Verde Valley Caregivers.
-Samyo is a passionate supporter of human rights in all forms and has been involved with the formation of Unify Sedona since its beginning.
-He feels the importance of promoting and educating our greater community about LGBTQ rights.
+He has always been involved with Fine Arts and Design.
+Samyo has worked as an event planner and on décor for many local organizations, including the Sedona International Film Festival, Verde Valley Sanctuary and Verde Valley Caregivers.
+Samyo is a passionate supporter of human rights in all forms and has been involved as a contributor with the formation of Unify Sedona since its beginning.
+He feels the importance of promoting and educating our greater community about LGBTQ rights and issues.

 Lou Helt (He/Him)